The search for non-symmetric ribbon knots: Background on slice knots and band-sums

 \section{Background on slice knots and band-sums}

-For the purpose of this article we mainly need the following properties of symmetric unions: a knot with a symmetric union diagram obtained from $K\#-K^*$ is a ribbon knot with determinant equal to the square of the determinant of $K$ (the \textsl{partial knot}).
-Therefore our atlas of symmetric ribbon knots is organised by (square) determinants.
-We refer to the articles \cite{EisermannLamm2007} and \cite{EisermannLamm2011} for additional topics, e.g.\,symmetrical equivalence and the two-variable Jones polynomial defined for symmetric union diagrams.
+For the purpose of this article we mainly need the following property of symmetric unions: a knot with a symmetric union diagram obtained from $K\#-K$ is a ribbon knot with determinant equal to the square of the determinant of $K$.
+The ingredient $K$ is called the \textsl{partial knot} of the symmetric union diagram.
+As we usually do not need to distinguish $K$ and $-K$ as partial knots, we use the notation $K_{\pm}$.
+Because of the important property of the determinants, our atlas of symmetric ribbon knots is organised by (square) determinants.
+We refer to the articles \cite{EisermannLamm2007} and \cite{EisermannLamm2011} for additional topics, for instance symmetrical equivalence and the two-variable Jones polynomial defined for symmetric union diagrams.